How To Protect The Hair While Swimming Every Day

 - Wear A Swimming Cap

-Wearing a swimming cap is probably the best way to protect the hair from the damage caused by chlorinated water.
+Wearing a swimming cap or a hair wrap is probably the best way to protect the hair from the damage caused by chlorinated water.
 It covers the entire head, prevents contact with water, and keeps the hair dry.
 The interesting part is that it has a utilitarian and fashionable approach.
-You can protect the hair and also match the cap color with your swim wear.
+You can protect the hair and also match the cap color with your swimwear.

-Note: If you are not comfortable with wearing a swimming cap, tie your hair on the top of the head and avoid dampening it as much as possible.
+Note: If you are not comfortable with wearing a swimming cap, use a hair tie and make a bun on the top of the head and avoid dampening it as much as possible.

 Post-Swimming Hair Care